 It is working via its Emergency Task Force (ETF) which is responsible for guiding and accelerating the development and authorisation of medicines intended to target a public health emergency, such as the monkeypox outbreak.

 This covers operational aspects such as providing rapid scientific advice for products under development, facilitating clinical trials and supporting the fast-track approval of medicines such as vaccines and antivirals.

 For full details on the ETF’s role, responsibilities and composition, see:

-Update: EMA is revising the ETF's composition to ensure that it has the right expertise to deal with the monkeypox outbreak in addition to the ongoing COVID-19 pandemic.
+EMA revised the ETF's composition in September 2022 to ensure that it has the right expertise to deal with the monkeypox outbreak in addition to the ongoing COVID-19 pandemic.

 Facilitating multinational clinical trials

 The ETF is working to facilitate large multinational clinical trials into potential medicines for monkeypox.
 The goal of this is to accelerate the assessment and approval of clinical trial applications.

 It does this by:

 - reviewing clinical trial protocols submitted by sponsors;